Once upon a time, there were many Flamencas. All of them had a kernel of narratio fabulosa truth in common.

 Why should we assume that this is one single text, by one hand, and that hand should be that of a man, who has had a specific kind of education, and who names himself (or better still, cunningly disguises himself in fake modesty) in “his” “own” work?

-Why should we assume that what we have in this book (which has been barbarously rebound in such as a way as to disguise its quire structure) is in “the right” order?
+Why should we assume that what we have in this book (which is lacunary and has been barbarously rebound in such as a way as to disguise its quire structure) is in “the right” order?

 What assumptions are we making about that right order, and “original” “sense,” and intent and purpose as what we think of as a certain formal and categorical kind of work?